-Bystander Intervention Training -
+Bystander Intervention Training

-St. John's University is excited to have adapted the It's On Us Campaign.
 Through our campus video that is screened at large events and regularly scheduled pledge drives, the campaign has become a familiar program across campus.
 It's On Us also provides the publicity and logo for our Bystander Intervention Leadership Training.
-More than 150 students are trained each semester in Bystander Intervention as well as all paraprofessional staff such as Orientation Leaders and Resident Advisors.
+More than 150 students are trained each semester in Bystander Intervention as well as all para-professional staff such as Orientation Leaders and Resident Advisors.
 This program prepares students to be leaders in preventing sexual violence on our campus by discussing warning signs, barriers to intervening, practical intervention options and each university member's responsibility to act.